ALASdoo/alasdoo_com_v2/content/english/articles/how-to-incorporate-QA-into-software-development-process.md

 To incorporate QA into the software development process, it is essential to establish a dedicated QA team, develop QA processes and procedures, establish collaboration among QA, developers, and other stakeholders, and implement testing and reporting.
 By following these steps, you can make sure that your software products meet the highest standards and exceed customer expectations.

-There are numerous [reasons why companies outsource IT services](/articles/8-most-important-reasons-why-companies-outsource-it-services/).
-If your company does not have the resources or expertise to handle QA in&#8209;house, consider hiring a software QA outsourcing company.
+There are numerous reasons why companies outsource IT services.
+If your company does not have the resources or expertise to handle QA in‑house, consider hiring a software QA outsourcing company.
 At Alas, we already have established processes and procedures in place, specialized expertise, and experience that can be leveraged to improve the overall quality of your product or service.
+See [8 most important reasons why companies outsource IT services](/articles/8-most-important-reasons-why-companies-outsource-it-services/).